Contracted out R&D

 Contracted out R&D under the merged scheme

-For the customer to be eligible to claim relief for contracted out R&D costs it must meet a three-step test, these are:
+For the customer to be eligible to claim relief for contracted-out R&D costs, it must meet a three-step test:

-1. There must be a contract, i.e. either for a product or service to include R&D or for specific R&D activities.
-This may be written, verbal or implied.
+1. There must be a contract, i.e. either for a product or service that includes R&D, or for specific R&D activities.
+This may be written, verbal, or implied.

 How to evidence “intended or contemplated” in contractor arrangements

-To meet the third qualifying criteria, above, it is not enough for the company to show that there ‘could’ be R&D carried out as part of the contract, the company needs to show that it intends or contemplates for R&D work to be carried out.
-Neither is it sufficient to merely state that ‘company A Intends and contemplates R&D to take place as part of the contracted activities with company B’.
+To meet the third qualifying criterion above, it is not enough for the company to show that there ‘could’ be R&D carried out as part of the contract.
+The company needs to demonstrate that it intends or contemplates that R&D work will be carried out.
+It is also not sufficient to merely state that “Company A intends and contemplates R&D to take place as part of the contracted activities with Company B”.
+The nature of the R&D to be undertaken (such as a statement of the advance in science or technology and the uncertainties that need to be addressed) must be clearly articulated to show that R&D of a particular kind is intended or contemplated.
+The main way a company can evidence this is through its contract with the contractor, or in negotiations and planning documents leading up to the contract.
+HMRC expects that several commercial factors may align to demonstrate that the customer intends for R&D to be carried out.
+These include, but are not limited to:

 • IP ownership